Skip to main content

 • SESSION_SECRET: A secret key for session management (e.g., super_duper_secret)

 • You should be able to find the host name in the connection details of your deployed db instance, which is what you will use to fill out the value for the HOST key.
+We will fill out the values for the remaining environment variables later in the lab.

 5. Deploy application